Hawzy/hawzy.github.io/_posts/2022-01-02/2022-01-02-new-blogpost-creating-a-basic-powershell-function.md

 }
 ```

-After this function is stored in memory we can run `New-Blogpost` in powershell, it will then create a folder with the current date, and open a template of a blogpost in VS Code to start editing.

 ## Conclusion

 After this function is stored in memory we can run `New-Blogpost` in powershell, it will then create a folder with the current date in the present working directory, and open a template of a blogpost in VS Code to start editing.